 However, having it in our genetics doesn’t mean that diabetes is unavoidable.

 And once again, even those who do not have a single relative with diabetes could still end up with the disease, depending on certain other factors:

-- Having high levels of fats, having high blood pressure and a low HDL good cholesterol
+- Having high levels of fats, high blood pressure, and a low HDL good cholesterol;

 Can Diabetes Run in The Family Without Being Genetic?

-First of all, it is rather hard to determine whether diabetes which runs in the family is genetic or not.
+First of all, it is rather hard to determine whether diabetes that runs in the family is genetic or not.